charanteja-7/News-app/README.md

 https://charanteja-7.github.io/News-app/

-⚠️site won't work as expected when API calls exceeds ⭐Clone the project and switch the from script1.js to script.js to run in localhost
+⚠️site won't work as expected when API calls exceeds ⭐Clone the project and switch from script1.js to script.js to run in localhost for best results.

 ### Preview